Madhu-014/HydroPulse/README.md

 Open a Pull Request

 📄 License

 MIT License © 2025

 ❤️ Acknowledgments

-Thanks to the open-source community behind React, Vite, Express, and Material-UI.
+Thanks to the open-source community behind React, Vite, Express, Material-UI, and Recharts.